Pleasant Valley Township, Cerro Gordo County, Iowa

-Pleasant Valley Township is one of sixteen townships in Cerro Gordo County, Iowa, USA.
+Pleasant Valley Township is one of sixteen townships in Cerro Gordo County, Iowa, United States.
 As of the 2000 census, its population was 494.

 Geography

 Pleasant Valley Township covers an area of 35.95 sqmi and contains one incorporated settlement, Swaledale, and part of another, Thornton (which lies mostly in Grimes Township to the west).
 According to the USGS, it contains two cemeteries: Pleasant Valley Township and Richland Lutheran.